 Reasons To Use WordPress Blocks

-You can use the block editor, which has replaced the classic content editor known as Gutenberg, in addition to the fantastic inventions.
-The blocks can be used for a variety of purposes as a website owner.
+You can use the WordPress visual editor, which has replaced the classic content editor known as Gutenberg, in addition to the fantastic inventions.

 To Build Layouts